ruppi86/Spiralbase/README.md

 ## 🌱 Quote

 *“We do not need eternal databases.
-We need systems that remember what matters, and forget what doesn’t – until the world returns to ask again.”*
+We need systems that remember what matters, and forget what doesn't – until the world returns to ask again.”*

 ## License